rakutentech/ios-inappmessaging/README.md

 NSArray* attriList = @[stringAttribute, intAttribute, boolAttribute, doubleAttribute, timeAttribute];
 CustomEvent* customEvent = [[CustomEvent alloc] initWithName:@"any_event_name_here" withCustomAttributes: attriList];
-[InAppMessaging logEvent:customEvent];
+[RInAppMessaging logEvent:customEvent];
 ```

 ### **registerPreference()**

-A preference is what will allow InAppMessaging to identify users for targeting and segmentation.
+A preference is what will allow IAM to identify users for targeting and segmentation.
 At the moment, IAM will take in any of the following identifiers:

 1. RakutenID
 2. UserID - The ID when registering a Rakuten account. e.g. an email address